Give2Peer/g2p-client-android/README.md

 Simply run `app/src/androidTest/java/org/give2peer/give2peer/test/MainTest.java` in Android Studio.

-The current feature suite is not as exhaustive as she should be.
+The current feature suite is not as exhaustive as it should be.
 The mandatory usage of the Camera or Gallery picker when adding a new Item is tricky.
 Robotium simply cannot control another application without some serious and delicate apk re-signing (which [requires rooting](https://code.google.com/p/robotium/wiki/RobotiumForPreInstalledApps)), or